krzemienski/awesome-from-stars/README.md

 * [adrg/libvlc-go](https://github.com/adrg/libvlc-go): Handcrafted Go bindings for libVLC and high-level media player interface
 * [kala13x/libxmedia](https://github.com/kala13x/libxmedia): Implementation of audio/video transmuxing library based on FFMPEG API
 * [arex1337/lichess-daily-puzzle-slack-app](https://github.com/arex1337/lichess-daily-puzzle-slack-app): This is a Slack app that posts a daily chess puzzle from lichess.org to the Slack channel in which the app is installed.
-* [danielmiessler/LifeOS](https://github.com/danielmiessler/LifeOS): ⛰️ The Life Operating System — an intent engineering platform that moves you from your current state to your ideal state, in life and work.
+* [danielmiessler/LifeOS](https://github.com/danielmiessler/LifeOS): ⛰️ LifeOS — The universal AI Harness designed to move you from Current to Ideal state in both life and work.
 * [krzysztofzablocki/LifetimeTracker](https://github.com/krzysztofzablocki/LifetimeTracker): Find retain cycles / memory leaks sooner.
 * [networknt/light-4j](https://github.com/networknt/light-4j): A fast, lightweight and more productive microservices framework
 * [Light-Transcoder/light-transcoder](https://github.com/Light-Transcoder/light-transcoder): This project contains an HTTP-API to allow real-time transcode of media files into DASH / HLS streams.